-Culture Connect SA has very part-time interns who help with research, logistics and marketing, in particular social media.
-Volunteers come to events, build their network and experience.
+Culture Connect SA has part-time interns who help with research, logistics and marketing; in particular, social media.
+Volunteers come to events in order to build their network and experience.
 Please get in touch if you are interested.

-Tailored to the sponsor, Culture Connect SA gives tangible benefits – exposure to hard to reach markets, staff perks, product placement, social media content, B-BBEE points and social investment.
+Tailored to the sponsor, Culture Connect SA gives tangible benefits – exposure to hard to reach markets, staff perks, product placement, social media content and social investment.
 We would be delighted to discuss opportunities with you.

 Many thanks to our supporters, past and present, in particular: De Meye Wine Estate.